 Step-3: Apply theme settings

-Most theme settings in the theme editor on Confluence Cloud are in the same order and work the same as they are on Confluence Server.
+If you are using Help Center theme, the theme settings in the theme editor on Confluence Cloud are in the same order and work the same as they are on Confluence On-prem.

 -